DFHack/dfhack/Contributing.rst

   * Opening and closing braces on their own lines or opening brace at the end of the previous line
   * Braces placed at original indent level if on their own lines
   * #includes should be sorted.
 C++ libraries first, then dfhack modules, then df structures, then local includes.
 Within each category they should be sorted alphabetically.
-This policy is currently broken by most scripts but try to follow it if you can.
+This policy is currently broken by most C++ files but try to follow it if you can.

 -------------------------------
 How to get new code into DFHack